trek-view/basecamp/_posts/2022-05-27-calculating-heading-of-gopro-video-using-gpmf-part-1.md

 [The GPMD telemetry includes a whole host of data](/blog/2022/evolution-of-gopro-camera-sensors-gpmf), including `MAGN` (values recorded by the cameras Magnetometer) and `CORI` (Camera Orientation).

-For reference here is GoPro sensor axis configuration for the sensors;
+For reference here is the GoPro sensor axis configuration for the sensors;

 <img class="img-fluid" src="/assets/images/blog/2022-05-27/CameraIMUOrientationSM.png" alt="GoPro Camera Axis Orientation" title="GoPro Camera Axis Orientation" />